 - Place the jars on a baking tray and put them in the oven for 20 minutes.

 - In the meantime, boil the lids for a few minutes in a small pot full of water.
-Drain in a colander and handle them with care; they are hot.
+Drain them in a colander and handle them with care; they are hot.

 How to can salsa verde?

 - Pour the salsa verde into the prepared jars.
 It is best if the jars are still warm after sterilizing.
+Close the jars.

-- Pour hot water into the pan; the jars should be halfway immersed in water.
+- Place a folded kitchen towel (textile) in a large pan.
+Put the jars in the pan.
+Pour hot water into the pan; the jars should be immersed in water.
 Bring to a boil.
+Lower the heat and boil gently for 10 minutes.

 - Remove from water and let cool on a kitchen towel.

-How to use it?
+How to use green tomato salsa?

-At the moment, I am steadily eating my way through a large jar of green tomato salsa verde.
+- At the moment, I am steadily eating my way through a large jar of green tomato salsa verde.
 With bread and cheese, mostly, I just love the combination.

-However, that is the least you can do with salsa verde if I can say so.
+- However, that is the least you can do with salsa verde, if I can say so.

-How about this amazing pork in salsa verde or chicken with salsa verde?
+- How about this amazing pork in salsa verde or chicken with salsa verde?
 Or some salsa verde enchiladas?

-Green Tomato Salsa Verde
+Canning Green Tomato Salsa Verde

 Ingredients

-- 4-5 red and green chilies See note
+- 4-5 red and green chilies Note

 - 2 onions about 150 g/ 5.3 oz